JedAdrianDenosta/pollice-atlas/README.md

 - [x] Admin Can Update Candidates
 - [x] Admin Can Delete Candidates
 - [x] Admin Can View Candidates
-- [ ] Admin Can View Results Page in Real-time
-- [ ] Admin Can View News and Updates Page in Real-time

 ### Other Features
 - [x] Email Validation when user creates an account, only wvsu emails are allowed to create an account